We recently attended a chili cook-off which kicked my obsession with finding an Award Winning Instant Pot Chili Recipe into high gear.

 Oh!
-And listen to this, a couple of people brought muffin tins and then a sample scoop of chili was placed in each well so they could try them all and vote without going back or over eating.
+And listen to this, at the chili cook-off a couple of people brought muffin tins and then placed a sample scoop of each kind in the well so they could try them all and vote without going back or over-eating.
 GENIUS.
 That’s seriously the smartest thing ever.
-Next to figuring out this award winning instant pot chili recipe, right?!

 How to Make Chili in an Instant Pot